-Employees at Above and Beyond Home Health Care have heard all sorts of questions from clients over the years as they enter hospice care.
-Some of the questions we’re happy to answer, based on our experiences working with clients over the years and our own observations.
+Employees at Above and Beyond Home Health Care have heard all sorts of questions from patients over the years as they enter hospice care.
+Some of the questions we’re happy to answer, based on our experiences working with patients over the years and our own observations.
 Some, we know there is an answer to, like specific medical, legal or financial details, and we’ll be glad to find someone to assist you.

 We also may even enjoy a philosophical or spiritual discussion with you during a visit.
-What happens during and after death is a personal topic for every client but one that many sometimes are interested in discussing and pondering as they think about what’s ahead, or perhaps take stock of their life so far.
-Our staff never would claim to be spiritual or theological experts, but if a client is the one to raise the subject, we’re always happy to lend an ear if asked.
+What happens during and after death is a personal topic for every patient but one that many sometimes are interested in discussing and pondering as they think about what’s ahead, or perhaps take stock of their life so far.
+Our staff never would claim to be spiritual or theological experts, but if a patient is the one to raise the subject, we’re always happy to lend an ear if asked.

 All of these circumstances show how important communication can be.
 Good communication is useful anytime but especially vital when someone is moving toward the end of their life and they sometimes feel like they have more questions than answers.

 Did you know that June is Essential Communications Month?
 Communicating essentially can mean a lot of different things to a lot of people, but a general takeaway is that we all can be a little or a lot better at discussing things taking place in our lives.